Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 To break it down:

-• Advanced Financial Reporting – Get up to speed in preparing financial statements, and understand the issues that reporting standards are trying to solve.
+• Corporate Reporting – Get up to speed in financial and non-financial reporting, and understand the current issues that reporting standards are trying to solve.

 • Management Control – Understand how to design incentive systems that have the desired effect on employees.
 The course integrates general accounting principles with both an integrity/ethics component and an IT component.